Application-UI-UX/bellande_application_creation_collection_photos/README.md

 # Bellande Creation Collection Photos
-This repository is a collection on publickly collected image of bellande application or provided application photos that has been displayed in a presentation, video, pdf, research paper, article or more
+This repository is a collection on publicly collected image of bellande application or provided application photos that has been displayed in a presentation, video, pdf, research paper, article or more

 ## Bellande Operating System
 - Structured